drjoschua/nr-litteratur/UU-STAT.md

 [__World Health Organization (WHO) (2011)__](#world-health-organization-who-2011-world-report-on-disability) (1) give a general introduction in definitions and scope related to disability.
 They (2) give a general introduction in how to measure disability globally, and presents some estimates for the prevalence of disability.
 Finally, they conclude that about 15% (WHS) / 19% (GBD) of the world population lives with disabilities.
-[__Loeb et al.__ (2008)](#loeb-et-al-2008-approaching-the-measurement-of-disability-prevalence-the-case-of-zambia) show that prevalence estimates of disability change depending on the definitioon or aspect of disability being target, as well on the intended purpose fro collecting disability statistics.
+[__Loeb et al.__ (2008)](#loeb-et-al-2008-approaching-the-measurement-of-disability-prevalence-the-case-of-zambia) show that prevalence estimates of disability change depending on the definition or aspect of disability being targeted, as well on the intended purpose for collecting disability statistics.
 They conduct a study that puts disability prevalence in Zambia to 18% to 13%.
 [__Svalund (2004)__](#svalund-2004-funksjonshemmede-i-europa) did something.